btadine/Blackb0x/README.md

 5. Once Jailbreak has finished installing connect to your tv and wait 5-10 minutes until Kodi appears (Be patient, go have a coffee).

 <br>

+## DEC 2021 UPDATE:
+Josh.tv, joshtv.net and awkardtv.org repositories are down creating several issues when installing.

+Instructions to successfully do Jailbreak and install KODI 14.2 (tested on ATV2):

+### Jailbreaking
+- Put Apple TV in DFU Mode
+- Jailbreak with Blackb0x (Blackb0x crashes after reboot)
+- In case of tethered jailbreak, put Apple TV in DFU Mode again so you can open Blackb0x and press "Tethered Boot"

+### Getting the DEB's
+- Download KODI 14.2 from http://mirrors.kodi.tv/apt/atv2/deb/org.xbmc.kodi-atv2_14.2-0_iphoneos-arm.deb to your computer.
+- Download Blackb0x source code (zip, not the app)
+- Go to Blackb0x-main/Blackb0x/Files
+- Decompress Debs.tar (The Unarchiver/Keka will do the job if your Mac can't)
+- Locate (com.nito.updatebegone_0.2-1_iphoneos-arm.deb), and (beigelist_2.2.6-30_iphoneos-arm.deb)

+### Transfering and installing the DEB's
+- Download Filezilla.
+Put your host, username: root, password: alpine, and port 22 (SSH)
+- Transfer the 3 deb packages to your Apple TV root folder.
+- Connect trough SSH to your Apple TV, but this time from the terminal. (ssh root@192.x.x.x)
+- Type: ls .You will see the name of every package you transferred.
+- Install the DEB's "beigelist.." and "com.nito.updatebegone..." (dpkg --install nameOfThePackage.deb) for each one.
+- Now, install "org.xbmc.kodi-atv2_14.2-0_iphoneos-arm.deb" the same way.
+- If there's an error of missing dependencies (I did not tried to install it in this order) you should do the following:

+### Fixing missing dependencies
+- Create an empty folder in your computer
+- Open a new tab on terminal and drag your folder and press enter
+- Drag and drop "org.xbmc.kodi-atv2_14.2-0_iphoneos-arm.deb" feel free to rename it so it's easier to type it.
+- Type: dpkg-deb -R nameOfThePackage.deb nameofTheFolder
+- This will decompress the .deb package.
+Open the file control, and remove the dependencies that you don't want from the line dependencies.
+Make sure you leave the commas, and don't mess up with the file.
+- Now you will rebuild the package with dpkg-deb -Zgzip --build nameOfThePackage (-Zgzip makes it heavier but ATV2 will be able to read it)
+- Transfer the package with filezilla and install like the others
+- In case you don't see the icons, killall AppleTV or reboot
+- ENJOY

 ## Credits
 **nyan_satan**